joey-qytyku/OS-90-fixed/docs/dosvm.md

 ## 16-bit and 32-bit DPMI

-A 16-bit program can create an executable 32-bit code segment, but still remains 16-bit.
+A 16-bit program can create an executable 32-bit code segment, but still remains 16-bit and some function calls are slightly different.

-## Memory

-DPMI also has support for demand paging and marking pages as candidates.
-This is unnecessary because OS/90 will automatically handle memory management, so these services are ignored.

 ## Interrupts